-Recreational river fisheries for KRFC occurred in 2015 and 2016, but in 2017 this fishery was closed throughout the Klamath Basin due to concerns over the lowest preseason KRFC ocean abundance on record.
+Recreational river fisheries for KRFC occurred in 2015 and 2016, but was closed in 2017 throughout the Klamath Basin due to the extremely low preseason KRFC ocean abundance.
 In most years, however, this fishery occurs from August through December.
 Angler effort is highest in the lower Klamath River, peaking in September (50 percent of the total KRFC allocation is reserved for the lower Klamath River).
 From October through early December fishing effort is more dispersed throughout the upper Klamath and Trinity Rivers.
-During this time angling effort somewhat follows the upstream migration of Chinook as they migrate towards the two basin hatcheries and natural spawning areas.
+During this time angling effort somewhat follows the upstream migration of Chinook as they move towards the two basin hatcheries and natural spawning areas.
 By mid- to late-December Chinook fisheries have generally ceased due to quota attainment or by the diminished quality and quantity of the remaining Chinook.
 All tributary streams, with the exception of the mainstem Trinity River, are closed to the take of Chinook salmon.